laurapm/eco-smart-pot/database/schema_design/README.md

 workload on write operations, as an IoT application tends to suffer more from that type of operations.

-No free or open-source data modeller has been found that would fit the design of the database schema.
+No free or open-source data modeler has been found that would fit the design of the database schema.
 Instead, the
-[Moon Modeller](https://www.datensen.com/download.html) free trial version can be a substitute.
+[Moon Modeler](https://www.datensen.com/download.html) free trial version can be a substitute.

 The resulting schema is: